 Welcome to the Nordic Radio Amateur Union (NRAU) webpage

-NOTE: All times on this webpage is Zulu (UTC/GMT) unless otherwise stated.
+NOTE: All times on these pages are Zulu (UTC/GMT) unless otherwise stated.

 On 8 September 2020, the ownership of the NRAU.net domain was transferred from LB3RE Stein-Roar to NRRL, following a decision during the recent NRAU meeting this month.
 Additionally, LA6IM Hans will re-assume the duties as Webmaster on behalf of NRAU until further notice.

 Please contact Webmaster if you have any questions.

 All the Nordic countries have their own national Amateur Radio organization.
 More of the countries have similar languages making both general understanding and cultural understanding across the borders much easier.
 Additionally, they also have common interests and goals regarding Amateur Radio as such.

 These are just some of the reasons why these organizations joined forces in establishing a Nordic amateur radio community named the “Nordic Radio Amateur Union” (NRAU).

 To ensure all member countries fully understand any decision or recommendation made by the NRAU, and to limit any form of ambiguity, all formal written material to/from the NRAU is submitted in a second language to all, namely English.

 Recognizing that Amateur Radio is an international activity, most national and regional Amateur Radio organizations are members of the “International Amateur Radio Union” (IARU) on a world-wide basis.
 Through the IARU, both national organizations and authorities are represented.

 Due to the mere global size of IARU, and the total number of nations involved, the IARU has been divided into three separate sub regions named Region 1, Region 2 and Region 3.